emerson-escolar/TDAPatents/README.md

     In this case, the main script is called by running  `tdapatents_script-SYSTEM` in the folder where the data is contained, where SYSTEM depends on your operating system.

+(Disclaimer) This software distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+The entire risk as to the quality and performance of the program is with you.
+Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

 # Usage - The main script